AfterPass/afterpass.github.io/README.md

-# afterpass.github.io
+# AfterPass
-Our public website
+Your digital afterlife.
+Sorted.